aleph2c/learning_xslt_with_python/README.md

 using openly available bug trackers and are in constant contact with their users.

-As of March 23rd 2023 Saxonica released the ``saxonche 12.1.0`` pip package.
-This is an XSLT programming language compiler (Mozilla Public Licence).
+As of March 23rd 2023 released the ``saxonche 12.1.0`` pip package.
+This is XSLT programming language compiler and parser as a Python pip package, under the Mozilla Public Licence.
 The ``saxonche`` package supports XSLT 3.0, XPath 3.1, XQuery 3.1, XSD 1.1 and has a Schema Validator processor, based on SaxonC-HE 12.0.
 The ``saxconche`` python library uses ctypes to build a SaxonC XSLT compiler and run it within Python.
 The SaxonC project is a port of the Saxon